dannyzhang1020/Admission-Correlations/README.md

 # Admission-Correlations

-Used UCLA Graduate Admission Database on Kaggle to plot correlations between TOEFL/GRE Scores and admission rate.
+Used UCLA Graduate Admission Database on Kaggle to plot correlations between TOEFL/GRE Scores, Letters of Recommendation, GPA + more and admission rate.
 Worked with R, ggplot, linear regression models.